stoeps13/connections-doc/source/admin/admin/t_admin_profiles_using_profile_connector.md

  The following attributes can be used for the search criteria:

+!!! note
-**Note:** You can use sourceUrl in combination with one of the following attributes.
+    You can use sourceUrl in combination with one of the following attributes.

 -   key
 -   uid